Amoebozoa: Morphology

 Amoebozoa is a large and diverse group, but certain features are common to many of its members.
 The amoebozoan cell is typically divided into a granular central mass, called endoplasm, and a clear outer layer, called ectoplasm.
 During locomotion, the endoplasm flows forwards and the ectoplasm runs backwards along the outside of the cell.
 In motion, many amoebozoans have a clearly defined anterior and posterior and may assume a "monopodial" form, with the entire cell functioning as a single pseudopod.
 Large pseudopods may produce numerous clear projections called subpseudopodia (or determinate pseudopodia), which are extended to a certain length and then retracted, either for the purpose of locomotion or food intake.
 A cell may also form multiple indeterminate pseudopodia, through which the entire contents of the cell flow in the direction of locomotion.
 These are more or less tubular and are mostly filled with granular endoplasm.
 The cell mass flows into a leading pseudopod, and the others ultimately retract, unless the organism changes direction.

 While most amoebozoans are "naked," like the familiar Amoeba and Chaos, or covered with a loose coat of minute scales, like Cochliopodium and Korotnevella, members of the order Arcellinida form rigid shells, or tests, equipped with a single aperture through which the pseudopods emerge.
 Arcellinid tests may be secreted from organic materials, as in Arcella, or built up from collected particles cemented together, as in Difflugia.

 In all amoebozoa, the primary mode of nutrition is phagocytosis, in which the cell surrounds potential food particles with its pseudopods, sealing them into vacuoles within which they may be digested and absorbed.
 Some amoebozoans have a posterior bulb called a uroid, which may serve to accumulate waste, periodically detaching from the rest of the cell.
 When food is scarce, most species can form cysts, which may be carried aerially and introduce them to new environments.
 In slime moulds, these structures are called spores, and form on stalked structures called fruiting bodies or sporangia.
+Mixotrophic species living in a symbiotic relationship with microalgae of the genus Chlorella, which lives inside the cytoplasm of their host, have been found in Arcellinida and Mayorella.